KlaasMatlou/AI-SE-week1-CryptoCurrencyBot/README.md

 2. Clone this repository or download the `main.py` script.
 3. Install the required Python package by running:

-install colorama library if you haven't already, for Colors on the text pip install colorama
+install colorama library if you haven't for Colors on texts.

+ `pip install colorama`

 4. Run the script using CrytptoCurrencyBot.py